 Conceptually, the essence of suffering lies in the fact that a conscious system is forced to identify with a state of negative valence and is unable to break this identification or to detach itself functionally from the representational content in question (the fourth condition is of central relevance here).
 Of course, suffering has many different layers and phenomenological aspects.
-But it is the phenomenology of identification which is central for theoretical, as well as ethical and legal, contexts.20 What the system wants to end is experienced as a state of itself, a state that cannot be integrated and which limits its autonomy because it cannot effectively distance itself from it.
+But it is the phenomenology of identification which is central for theoretical, as well as ethical and legal, contexts.
+What the system wants to end is experienced as a state of itself, a state the content of which cannot be successfully integrated and which limits its autonomy because it cannot effectively distance itself from it.
 What it cannot distance itself from is an internal representation of loss of control and functional coherence, a situation of rising uncertainty.